What type of coffee beans are best for making espresso?

 Can I roast my own coffee beans?

-How do I make cold brew grind without a grinder?
+How do I make a cold brew grind without a grinder?

 You may be able to find pre-ground cold brew coffee at specialty stores or use words like “cold-brew” or “iced coffee” as keywords when shopping for whole beans online to find brands that are fresh enough to grind on your own.
 If you can’t find any, there are some methods for grinding cold brew beans without a grinder available online.
 Still, they’re generally considered less effective than using a grinder.